SheCodesAus/what_is_git/readme.md

 ```

 > [!Note]
 > `$_` is a little trick to let us avoid typing `git_and_github` twice.
 It is like saying "use that last value that I gave you again" to the shell.
+>
+> So this command says: "create a directory called `git_and_github`, and then immediately change directory into that same folder".

 Ok, we are now ready to begin!
 What we just did is a good way to begin any class where we work on a new project.
+Jump to your classword directory, and then make a new folder to hold the code for that project.

 ### 1.2 - Initialisation

 We are going to turn our `git_and_github/` directory into a "Git Repository".
 That's what we call a directory that is version controlled with Git.

+This is another good thing to do each time we start work on something new.

-To do that, you can run the following command:
+To initialise the repo, you can run the following command:

 ```bash
 git init
 ```

 This "initialises" the folder as a Git repo.

-You can check that it worked by listing the contents of the folder with this command:
+You can check that it worked by listing the contents of the current directory with this command:

 ```bash
 ls -A
 ```

 > [!NOTE]
-> The `-a` there is a "flag".
+> The `-A` there is a "flag".
 It adds optional extra functionality to the command.
 In this case, we are asking the shell to list ALL of the contents of the current directory, including hidden files and folders.

 Here's what you should see: